Douglas K. Bryant

-Douglas K. Bryant (born January 31, 1949) is an American politician from Wheatland, Wyoming who served in the Wyoming House of Representatives from 1977 to 1983, representing Platte County as a Democrat in the 44th, 45th, and 46th Wyoming Legislatures.
+Douglas K. Bryant (born January 31, 1949) is an American politician from Wheatland, Wyoming, who served in the Wyoming House of Representatives from 1977 to 1983, representing Platte County as a Democrat in the 44th, 45th, and 46th Wyoming Legislatures.

 Early life and education

-Bryant was born in White Plains, New York on January 31, 1949.
-He attended Wheatland High School and the University of Wyoming, graduating from the former in 1967.
+Bryant was born in White Plains, New York, on January 31, 1949.
+He attended Wheatland High School, graduating in 1967, and then the University of Wyoming.

 Career

 Bryant was elected to the Wyoming House of Representatives to represent Platte County as a Democrat.
 He served in this position from 1977 to 1983.

 During his time in office, Bryant served on the Aging Advisory Council, the Advisory Committee on Emergency Medical Services, and the Office of Land Use Administration.
-He also served on the following standing committees.
+He also served on the following standing committees: